White House Targets Antibiotic-Resistant Bacteria

 The plan, released on March 27, seeks to stop the unnecessary use of antibiotics on farms and in hospitals.
 It focuses on eliminating the use of antibiotics fed to farm animals to promote their growth.
 It condones, however, the routine use of antibiotics “to help animals survive crowded, stressful, and unsanitary confinement conditions,” says Mae Wu, program attorney at the environmental group Natural Resources Defense Council.

-The White House also seeks to fund the discovery of new antibiotics to kill drug-resistant bacteria and development of new diagnostics to quickly detect the deadly germs.
+The White House also seeks to fund the discovery of new antibiotics to kill drug-resistant bacteria as well as the development of new diagnostics to quickly detect the deadly germs.
 These so-called superbugs are linked to an estimated 23,000 deaths and 2 million infections in the U.S. each year.

 Called the National Action Plan for Combating Antibiotic-Resistant Bacteria, the plan tasks the Centers for Disease Control & Prevention to cut Clostridium difficile, carbapenem-resistant Enterobacteriaceae, and methicillin-resistant Staphylococcus aureus (MRSA) infections by at least 50% by 2020.
 To do so, antibiotic prescribing practices in all health care settings need to be improved and the use of medically important antibiotics for growth promotion in animals should be eliminated, the White House says.